MicrosoftDocs/powerbi-docs/articles/powerbi-service-create-a-new-report.md

 ﻿<properties
-   pageTitle="Create a new Power BI report from a dataset " description="Create a new Power BI report from a dataset." services="powerbi" documentationCenter=""
+   pageTitle="Create a new report from a dataset " description="Create a new Power BI report from a dataset." services="powerbi" documentationCenter=""